lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 - Use Compute Engine Virtual Machines
 - Use Jupyter Notebook VM Instance
 - Use Terra.bio Notebook
-- Build Docker Container Images for Pipeline
+- Use Docker Container Images in Pipeline
 - Orchestrate Containers with GKE (Kubernetes)
 - Use Cromwell and WDL for Pipeline
 - Use Terra.bio Workflow